 Table 1: Results on ACDC (Left-ventricle) on the testing set for the top and bottom branches (when applicable).
 Results are averaged over three runs.
+Best results for non-fully supervised methods are highlighted in bold.

-FS and PS indicate full or partial supervised images.
+FS and PS indicate fully or partially supervised images.